dbsafe/dbsafe/README.md

 Values read from a table are converted to string to create an actual local dataset.
 The conversion depends on the local settings.

-**money**<br>
+**money, decimal**<br>
-The SQL Server data type `money` converts to a `string` with four decimal places. e.g. `101.10` is converted to `101.1000`.
+SQL Server data type `money` converts to a `string` with four decimal places, decimals are converted using the number of decimal places of the type. e.g. `101.10` is converted to `101.1000`.

 **datetime(s)**<br>
-A SQL Server `datatime2` by default converts to this format `1/1/2000 12:00:00 AM`.
+SQL Server `datatime2` converts to this format `1/1/2000 12:00:00 AM` by default.

-For making the tests more maintainable it is convenient to define custom formatters.
 Using custom formatters avoids having to write datasets with meaningless decimal places or dates with `00:00:00` in the time part.

-Method `RegisterFormatter` registering a formatter.
+Method `RegisterFormatter` registers a formatter.

 Formatters:<br>
 A formatter can be a type that implements the interface `IColumnFormatter` or can be a function that takes an `object` and returns a `string`.